Szxro/General__Notes/RxJS/operators.md

 > The reduce operator do the same as the reduce in js but have to wait the observable to emit all values to do the sum.

+> take unsuscribed from the observable with the n numbers put in the () and complete it.

 ### scan()

 ```ts